beattie/ModernEmbeddedCPP/EclipseWorkspace/ReadMe.md

 * Download **gcc-arm-none-eabi-10.3-2021.10-x86_64-linux.tar.bz2** from the ARM Developer [website](https://developer.arm.com/downloads/-/gnu-rm)
 * Extract the tarball is some convinent location (/opt ?)
   * arm-none-eabi-gdb may need **sudo apt install libncurses5 libncursesw5**
 * Create a dummy **Hello World Arm C++ Project**.
 Project -> Properties -> c/C++ Build -> Environment.
-Edit PATH make note of the directroies in the path, copy arm-none-eabi-gdb into one of those directories.
+Edit PATH make note of the directories in the path, copy arm-none-eabi-gdb into one of those directories.

 To Debug the Nucleo64-F411RE **Run -> Debug Configurations <Right Click> GDB OpenOCD Debugging -> New Configuration**